 Palace Architecture

 Construction of the palace is in the traditional nalukettu style of Kerala architecture, with a courtyard in the middle.
 The courtyard has a shrine of Pazhayannur Bhagavathi, the family deity of the royal family.
-The palace has European influences in its arches and generous proportions.
+The palace is on two floors, with the lower floor closed to visitors.
+A steep flight of stairs leads to the upper floor.
+The ceilings hold elaborate wooden carvings.
+The palace has European effects in its arches and liberal proportions.

 Beautiful Murals